Nisio110/AdventureLog/README.md

 The goal is a small, self-contained record-keeper — somewhere to write down where you went, who came along, how long you were underground, whether you rigged, what the weather was like — without a database, a web service, or an account anywhere but your own machine.

+## Features

+- Sign up and log in to your own per-user record set.
+- Create cave or hike logs, tagged with the people you went with.
+- Browse your logs in a paginated list and inspect any entry in detail.
+- Auto-save on exit — your data lives in a plain-text file you can read, back up, or hand-edit with any text editor.
+- Pass a path as `argv[1]` to keep separate save files (e.g. one per season, or one per project).

 ## What it logs

 Two kinds of outings, sharing a common `Log` base: